-Regarding access to services provided through the one-stop delivery system, including remote areas, using technology and other means, since seven of the full-service centers are located in largely rural counties it is important for WSGC to capitalize on every form of technology available to maintain staff capability for provision of integrated services.
-With the onset of COVID-19, the Board quickly adapted to utilizing virtual platforms, Zoom, MS Teams, Premier Virtual and enhancing its social media presence, to safely and effectively interact with job seekers, employers, and staff working remotely.
+Regarding access to services provided through the one-stop delivery system, including remote areas, using technology and other means, since six of the full-service centers are located in largely rural counties it is important for WSGC to capitalize on every form of technology available to maintain staff capability for provision of integrated services.
+The Board has quickly adapted to utilizing virtual platforms, such as Zoom, MS Teams, Premier Virtual and enhancing its social media presence, to safely and effectively interact with job seekers and employers.
 Additionally, the Board regularly deploys its Mobile Workforce Unit at scheduled locations throughout the region.
 The strategic deployment will be able to serve job seekers, employers and students, especially in our rural areas and can provide access to all the same technology available in our centers.